jtljrdn/Cam-Counter-Public/README.md

 8. Take generated URL and paste into your browser to create the bot invite.
 Add to your desired server

-9. Fill in rename your local `.env.template` file to `.env` and fill in environment variables
+9. Rename your local `.env.template` file to `.env` and fill in environment variables

 10. Run
 ```sh